RasmusVestiH/Visual_Exam/assignments/assignment_4/readme.md

-# Visual Analytics - Assignment 4: Classification benchmarks
+# Visual Analytics - Assignment 4: Classification Benchmarks

 ## Description
 **Disclaimer: This assignment has been worked out in the group consisting of Emil Buus Thomsen, Johanne Brandhøj Würtz, Christoffer Kramer and Rasmus Vesti Hansen**

 In this assignment we were working with neural networks and logistic regression as classification models.
 For this we worked with mnist dataset which contains of large amount pictures of handdrawn numbers.